 Case Anywhere has followed the National Institute of Standards and Technology (NIST) Cybersecurity Framework as the foundation of its security approach.
 This approach includes five core functions – Identify, Protect, Detect, Respond and Recover – and is implemented through a multi-tier security scheme ensuring all data and technologies are protected.
-Case Anywhere is securely hosted in the Rackspace Datacenter and is monitored 24/7 by the Rackspace Security Operations Center (SOC).
+Case Anywhere is securely hosted in Microsoft Azure and is monitored 24/7 by Azure Security Technology.
 The security systems and technology used ensure that all five core functions of the NIST Cybersecurity Framework are met aggressively.

 Secure Socket Layer (SSL): The SSL security protocol is used for establishing a 256-bit encrypted link between the Case Anywhere service and the user’s Internet browser.
 The online SSL communication ensures that all data transmitted between the end user and the Case Anywhere service remains encrypted.